N0-man/n03an-folio/static/shariah.md

 - **Branding**

-⠀If you see two sodas side-by-side, advertising the same flavor, one of them is Coca-Cola and the other one isn’t, which one are you choosing?
-Many people including myself will opt for Coca-Cola.
+⠀If you see two sodas side-by-side, advertising the same flavor, one of them is Coca-Cola and the other one isn’t, which one are you choosing?Many people including myself will opt for Coca-Cola.
 It’s a strong brand, with a strong reputation, built over many decades.
 Even with substantial investments, competitors have failed to challenge or weaken it.
 Coca-Cola’s brand is a moat that protects its business.